paul7alejo/midland-portal-production/midland-os/HANDOVER-INDEX.md

 ## What Midland OS v1 Is

-Midland OS v1 is the operating layer for the Midland Sleep portal.
-It collects the current context, workflows, SOPs, limitations, risks, evidence, and support boundaries needed to run and explain Phase 1.
+Midland OS v1 is handover-ready as the operating and documentation layer for Phase 1 admin, import, review, and release workflows.
+Future expansion should be handled through scoped change requests and later-phase delivery, not assumed within Phase 1.

 It is not a separate AI product, a second app, or a fake expansion of the portal.
 It is the handover documentation around the portal: how the platform should be used, reviewed, supported, and safely extended.